yangzhou6666/testRNN/README.md

 which says that, both the number of test cases is over 2000 or target metrics, Cell Coverage, reach up to 0.9 coverage rate will induce the termination of the program.

 #### run result analysis procedure
-readfile.py can read the log file log_folder\record.txt and generate .MAT file containg coverage updating information which can be further plotted on Matlab.
+readfile.py can read the log file log_folder\record.txt and generate .MAT file containg coverage updating information which can be further plotted with Matlab.

-    python main.py
+    python readfile.py